Pre-release

 pronouns :Object

-The pronouns setting is a lookup table for use with person.
+The genders setting is a lookup table for use with asset.gender.
+Genders are distinct from pronouns.

 quiet